Prometheus-X-association/interoperability-of-skills-frameworks-ariane/README.md

   - password: `changeme`
   - role: `ROLE_PROVIDER`
   - status: `active`
-2. Create your translator rules => connect on the UI
+2. Create your rules => connect on the UI
-    - upload a file you want to apply the translator on `browse file`
+    - upload a file you want to apply the rules on `browse file`
     - List objects your file has according to the Pivotal Ontology
         - Profiles
         - Experiences